-Bain Capital Senior Loan Program, LLC ("SLP")
+Bain Capital Senior Loan Program, LLC

-On February 9, 2022, the Company, and an entity advised by Amberstone Co., Ltd. ("Amberstone"), a credit focused investment manager that advises institutional investors, committed capital to a newly formed joint venture, SLP.
+On February 9, 2022, the Company, and an entity advised by Amberstone Co., Ltd. ("Amberstone"), a credit focused investment manager that advises institutional investors, committed capital to a newly formed joint venture, Bain Capital Senior Loan Program, LLC ("SLP").
 Pursuant to an amended and restated limited liability company agreement (the "LLC Agreement") between the Company and Amberstone, each such party has a 50% economic ownership interest in SLP.
-Amberstone's initial capital commitments to SLP are \$179.0 million, with each party expected to maintain their pro rata proportionate share for each capital contribution.
+Amberstone's initial capital commitments to SLP was \$179.0 million, with each party expected to maintain their pro rata proportionate share for each capital contribution.
 SLP will seek to invest primarily in senior secured first lien loans of U.S. borrowers.
 Through these capital contributions, SLP acquired 70% of the membership equity interests of the Company's 2018-1 portfolio ("2018-1").
 The Company retained 30% of the 2018-1 membership equity interests as a non-controlling equity interest.
+As of December 31, 2024, the Company's investment in SLP consisted of subordinated notes of \$146.5 million, preferred equity interests of \$10 thousand and equity interests of (\$4.8) million.
 As of December 31, 2023, the Company's investment in SLP consisted of subordinated notes of \$116.0 million, preferred equity interests of (\$1.8) million and equity interests of (\$0.4) million.
-As of December 31, 2022, the Company's investment in SLP consisted of subordinated notes of \$51.0 million, preferred equity interests of (\$0.6) million and equity interests of \$3.3 million.

 In future periods, the Company may sell certain of its investments or a participating interest in certain of its investments to SLP.
-Since inception, the Company has sold \$1,032.1 million of its investments to SLP.
+Since inception, the Company has sold \$1,767.1 million of its investments to SLP.
 The sale of the investments met the criteria set forth in ASC 860, Transfers and Servicing for treatment as a sale.

-The Company has determined that SLP is an investment company under ASC, Topic 946, Financial Services-Investment Companies; however, in accordance with such guidance, the Company will generally not consolidate its investment in a company other than a wholly or substantially owned investment company subsidiary, which is an extension of the operations of the Company, or a controlled operating company whose business consists of providing services to the Company.
+The Company has determined that SLP is an investment company under ASC 946; however, in accordance with such guidance, the Company will generally not consolidate its investment in a company other than a wholly or substantially owned investment company subsidiary, which is an extension of the operations of the Company, or a controlled operating company whose business consists of providing services to the Company.
 The Company does not consolidate its investments in SLP as it is not a substantially wholly owned investment company subsidiary.
 In addition, the Company does not control SLP due to the allocation of voting rights among SLP members.
-The Company measures the fair value of SLP in accordance with ASC with respect to SLP, including those involving its investment portfolio, require unanimous approval of a quorum of Member Designees' Committee.
+The Company measures the fair value of SLP in accordance with ASC 820, using the net asset value (or its equivalent) as a practical expedient.
+The Company and Amberstone each appointed two members to SLP's four-person Member Designees' Committee.
+All material decisions with respect to SLP, including those involving its investment portfolio, require unanimous approval of a quorum of Member Designees' Committee.